euc-dev/ws1-sdk-intelligence/docs/Android/index.md

 - API Level 24 or later
 - Workspace ONE UEM Console 2109 or later
 - Android Studio with the Gradle Android Build System (Gradle) 8.6.0 or later
-- Workspace ONE Intelligent Hub for Android version 21.9 or later.

 ## Guide